 Family pets may be used if they meet age, size and temperament requirements.
 Recently, a much needed boost to this modality was given when the Justice Department redefined regulations clarifying parts of 1990’s Americans with Disabilities Act.

-To qualify as a service dog, the dog must be trained to do work or perform tasks for persons with PTSD.
+To qualify as a service dog, the dog must be trained according to Americans’ Disabilities Act guidelines to do work or perform tasks for persons with MIADS.
 Dogs do not have to be formally trained by an ADI approved school.

 This is where we step in.
 According to Minnesota Senator Al Franken, “I really believe the dogs can provide tremendous benefits.
 The whole point of this is to measure in a scientifically valid way what the benefits are of service dogs to vets with psychological injuries and make a better life for these guys and women who have put everything on the line for us.”